 Hobart Chamber of Commerce Executive Director Mike Adams is stepping down at the end of the month.

 Hobart police Cmdr.
 Jeremy Ogden stands near a wooded area north of Toys R Us off U.S. 30 in Hobart where the remains of a yet-to-be identified man were found in late September.
 Ogden believes the person may have been a homeless man or someone sleeping there at least overnight.

 Jeff Chas, owner of Southlake Auto Body in Hobart, recently delivered 18 bikes to the Hobart Chamber of Commerce for a Toys for Tots luncheon.
 The bicycles filled two truck beds.
 Chamber Executive Director Mike Adams said Chas has donated bicycles for the event for three years, increasing th…

 A truck parked in front of the house in the 2800 block of Clay Street has stickers on either side with the insignia and phone number of Homeward Hound Rescue.
 Many of the animals rescued in the garage fire on Sunday had been previously rescued by that group, a spokeswoman said.The homeowner …

-Four federal agents from the FBI and IRS were inside the offices of Mayor Keith Soderquist on Friday after executing a search warrant.
+Four federal agents from the FBI and IRS execute a search warrant inside the offices of Mayor Keith Soderquist in November.

-A van from the Federal Bureau of Investigation sits outside Lake Station City Hall Friday morning.
+An FBI van sits outside Lake Station City Hall in November.

 Carson's remodeling includes visual enhancements such as new light fixtures ad mannequins, store officials said.